Living On Campus Guide

 J. ElevatorThe elevators are the primary source of transportation in some of the residence halls.
 Treat this equipment with respect and care.

 K. Laundry FacilitiesWashers and dryers are provided in each residence hall.
 Please check with a Department of University Housing & Conference Services staffer for the exact location of the laundry facilities in your building.
 Resident students are encouraged to stay with their laundry.
 The University is not responsible for any loss or damages to resident’s laundry.
-Resident students are expected to be courteous and remove their laundry as soon as the machine cycle is completed.
+Resident students are expected to be courteous and remove their laundry as soon as the machine cycle is completed and no longer than 30 minutes.
 Nonresidents of a building may not use the laundry facilities.
 If machines are broken or not operating correctly, resident students are encouraged to inform a Department of University Housing & Conference Services staffer in the residence hall.

 L. MailMail is delivered Monday through Friday except on holidays or when the University is closed.
 Resident students will receive their mail in their respective residence halls.
 Resident students should check your mailbox daily; newspapers will be discarded if not picked up within three days.
 The resident student’s address should read: